Waitrose & Partners wins best retailer for animal welfare standards

 Waitrose Duchy Organic turkeys are raised in England and Ireland.
 A slow growing, bronze feathered breed, they are broadly similar to free range but with additional requirements to meet the organic regulations and the Waitrose & Partners bespoke standards.
 Stocking densities are very low, like our free-range birds, with plenty of environmental enrichment available.
 Waitrose organic turkeys are not beak trimmed.

 Transport and slaughter of turkeys

-All our turkeys are transported to slaughter under National Welfare of Animals (Transport) regulations, which cover welfare and safety standards.
+All our Irish turkeys are transported to slaughter under National Welfare of Animals Transport regulations which covers welfare and safety standards.
 All drivers involved in moving turkeys have received formal independent training in bird welfare.
 Farms are located within four hours’ drive of the plant and transport vehicles are specifically designed for the movement of turkeys.
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant.

-Waitrose pioneered the sale of UK-produced High Welfare Veal.
-We have one dedicated veal supplier that we have worked with for more than 30 years.
-The veal calves are reared in groups in large, airy barns bedded with deep straw with lots of room to move around.
+We pioneered the sale of UK-produced high welfare veal.
+We have one dedicated veal supplier we have worked with for more than 30 years.
+Veal calves are reared in big social groups in large, airy barns bedded with deep straw with lots of room to move around, including some access to outside yards.
 They have access to ad-lib milk and are offered some home-grown cereals to supplement and enhance their diet.
-We have an integrated supply chain and our veal calves originate from the Waitrose dairy supply chain; this ensures that our male calves are not slaughtered at birth or exported.
+Their enriched environment includes straw bale 'cosy corners' for small calves and calf brushes for scratching.
+We have an integrated supply chain and our veal calves originate from the Waitrose & Partners dairy supply chain.
+This ensures our male calves are not needlessly slaughtered at birth or exported.